fleetdm/fleet/handbook/security.md

 | Identifier  | Person that visually identifies the requester in a video call.
 The identifier can be the recoverer or a person the recoverer can recognize visually |

-We handle account recovery requests by following this process:
+Here are the steps we take for the recovery process:

 1. If the requester still has access to Slack, they ask for help in *#help-login*.
-If they do not, they can contact their manager or a teammate over the phone via voice or texting, who will post in *#help-login*.
+If they do not have access to Slack, they can contact their manager or a teammate over the phone via voice or texting, and they will post in *#help-login* for the requester.
-2. A recoverer acknowledges the request in *#help-login*.
+2. A recoverer acknowledges the request in #help-login using the "eyes" emoji 👀.
-3. The recover identifies the requester through a **live video call**.
-If the recoverer does not know the requester well enough to positively identify them visually, the recoverer can ask a colleague whom they recognize to act as the identifier.
-All three must be live on a video call at the same time.
-For example, if the recoverer does not recognize Guillaume but can recognize Zach, they should ask Zach to identify Guillaume.
+3. The recoverer identifies the requester through a live video call.
+* If the recoverer does not know the requester well enough to positively identify them visually, the recoverer can ask a colleague whom they recognize to act as the identifier. **All three must be live on a video call at the same time.**
+*  For example, if the recoverer does not recognize Guillaume but can recognize Zach, they should ask Zach to identify Guillaume.
 Using the requester's manager or a direct teammate is recommended, as it increases the chances they see each other on video frequently.
-4. If the recoverer recognizes the requester, or has the identify confirmed by the person acting as the identifier, they can perform the recovery and update the thread in *#help-login*.
-If the recoverer is not 100% satisfied with identification, they do **NOT** proceeed, and post to **#g-security** to engage the security team immediately.
+4. If the recoverer recognizes the requester, or has the identity confirmed by the person acting as the identifier, they can perform the recovery and update the thread in *#help-login*.
+* If the recoverer is not 100% satisfied with identification, they do **NOT** proceed, and post to #g-security to engage the security team immediately.

 ## How we protect end-user devices